silvhook/affluence/README.md

-# affluence
+# Affluence
-a discord utility, check the wiki
+a discord utility prone to release 2024 or 2025
 ![affluence](https://github.com/user-attachments/assets/a8f315f9-a2f7-4727-91a9-8588faaeedfe)